Pew Center for Arts & Heritage

 The Pew Center for Arts & Heritage is a nonprofit grantmaking organization and knowledge-sharing hub for arts and culture in Philadelphia, Pennsylvania, US established in 2005.
-In 2008, Paula Marincola was named the first executive director.
+In 2025, Christina Vassallo was named its second executive director, following Paula Marincola.
 The Center receives funding from The Pew Charitable Trusts and makes project grants in two areas, Performance and Exhibitions & Public Interpretation, as well as awarding grants to individual artists through Pew Fellowships.
-In 2021, the Center announced the introduction of Re:imagining Recovery grants to assist in COVID-19 recovery.
+In 2021, the Center announced the introduction of Re:imagining Recovery grants to assist in COVID-19 recovery, and in 2024 it introduced Evolving Futures grants to support institutions undertaking structural change to strengthen their sustainability.

 History and timeline

 In 2005, The Pew Charitable Trusts brought seven programs—in dance, visual arts and exhibitions, heritage, cultural management, music, theater, and individual artist fellowships—together under one roof, as The Philadelphia Center for Arts & Heritage.
 The Center received its current name in 2008.
 These programs have since merged to form a single entity that awards grants throughout Greater Philadelphia.
 In 2013 the Center merged its Project Grant programs to create two new funding categories: Performance and Exhibitions & Public Interpretation.
-Since 1989, the Center has awarded over $153 million to artists and arts organizations in the Southeastern Pennsylvania region, which includes Bucks, Chester, Delaware, Montgomery, and Philadelphia counties.
+Since 1989, the Center has awarded over $200 million to artists and arts organizations in the Southeastern Pennsylvania region, which includes Bucks, Chester, Delaware, Montgomery, and Philadelphia counties.

 The historical timeline for The Pew Center for Arts & Heritage is as follows: